navyahegde16/minimal/index.md

 * Trained on how to set up a DevOps project by integrating git with Jenkins and Build a Docker image and push that image into my DockerHub account using Jenkins CI/CD pipeline.
 * Developed CI/CD pipeline project by integrating the Git, Maven with E-mail notification in Jenkins.
 * Build the custom docker images.
-* Provisioned the Infrastructure in AWS using Terraform
+* Experience in understanding and writing infrastructure as code using terraform and resolving merge conflicts.
+* Knowledge on cloud services i.e. AWS
+* Good knowledge on how to perform CICD using github action.

 ---